mrkshllr/BiXT/README.md

 &nbsp;

 ---
+## License
+This repository is released under the Apache 2.0 license as found in the [LICENSE](https://github.com/mrkshllr/BiXT/blob/main/LICENSE) file.

+---
 ## Citing BiXT
 If you find this repository useful, please consider giving us a star :star: and cite our [work](https://arxiv.org/pdf/2402.12138):
 ```